Our instructors will push you to your limits. From losing a few pounds to becoming a serious athlete.

 We are here to help you achieve your goals.

 Evolution Muay Thai NYC – Instructors:

-Brandon Levi opened Evolution Muay Thai after competing in both Australia and Thailand and training in New York and London.
+Brandon Levi opened Evolution Muay Thai after competing in both Australia and Thailand.
+He has trained in Australia, Thailand, New York and London.

-With over 20 years experience in Muay Thai, Boxing, Brazilian Jiu-Jitsu and even Karate, Brandon has a wealth of knowledge to pass on to his students.
+With over 20 years experience in Muay Thai, Boxing, Brazilian Jiu-Jitsu and freestyle Karate, Brandon has a wealth of knowledge to pass on to his students.
 Over the years Brandon’s unique teaching style he has cultivated a diverse atmosphere, community, and a home away from home for his students.
 With a stellar reputation Brandon has become a coach to quite a few instructors from various gyms throughout NYC.

 His laid-back, easy going nature combined with his unique teaching methods, keen eye for technique and excellent work ethic make him one of the most popular and respected coaches in the Muay Thai community.